 Motion to Dismiss / Dissolve an Injunction

 After an injunction for protection is granted, either the petitioner or the respondent can file a motion to dismiss or dissolve the injunction based on a change in circumstances.
-The motion can be filed in all types of injunction cases including domestic violence, dating violence stalking, or repeat violence.
+The motion can be filed in all types of injunction cases including domestic violence, dating violence stalking, repeat violence, or elderly exploitation.

 During a hearing on the motion, the court will consider whether the party moving for the dismissal has demonstrated that the facts underlying the injunction no longer exist making a continuation of the injunction unnecessary because it serves no valid purpose.